Database Corruption In SQL Server – How to Fix?

 While searching, I got a very good question How SQL Server database corruption occur?
 And How to repair corrupted database in SQL Server?
 As “We are planning and storing our valuable data in SQL database.
 All of a sudden we found that SQL Server database corrupted and all our data get inaccessible, is there anything we should do to resolve SQL database corruption or is there any other way that can help to repair corrupt SQL Server database.”

-What to Know Before Database Corruption in SQL Server?
+What to Check When a Database Corruption Occurs in SQL Server?

-There aren’t that many potential issues to be watching out for, though there are things you should know before SQL server database corruption repair.
+There aren’t that many potential issues to be watching out for, though there are things you should check whenever a SQL Server database corruption occurs.
 MS SQL is Microsoft’s developed relational database management system.
-It is one of the most globally used relational database to store and manage information.
+It is one of the most globally used relational databases to store and manage information.

 Database corruption in SQL Server is like a nightmare.
 And when it comes down to store the information in MS SQL then there are only two crucial things that DBAs worry about: making data available to the authorized person and making sure data is inaccessible to an unauthorized person.

 All other issues are just appendages to these two situations because if one unable to access stored data on time or correctly, then it’s really not available to them.
 Let us discuss how SQL Server 2016 / 2014 / 2012 / 2008r2 / 2008 /2005 / 2000 store it’s data within database file.

 Where the Database Corruption Occurs in SQL Server?